oromano-dev/neovim/README.md

-## Titus's Neovim Adventure
+## Neovim bases on Chris Titus configuration

-This has gone through many versions from using vim to neovim and modifying this repo to travel through all the iterations through out the years.
-I've pretty much found my resting spot using the [kickstart-nvim](https://github.com/nvim-lua/kickstart.nvim) project from one of the creators of the official neovim project.
+This a forked version of neovim configuration using [Chris Titus Neovim configuration](https://github.com/ChrisTitusTech/neovim), itself based on the [kickstart-nvim](https://github.com/nvim-lua/kickstart.nvim) project from one of the creators of the official neovim project.